mikolalysenko/convex-hull/README.md

 convex-hull
 ===========
-Given a list of points in any dimension, find an oriented polytope representing their convex hull.
+This module is a wrapper over various convex hull modules which exposes a simple interface for computing convex hulls of point sets in any dimension.

 # Example